crpozo/WP-Employee/README.md

     - Bootstrap: For responsive modal and layout.
     - @wordpress/scripts: Wordpress build tool for minify, transpile and use JSX sintaxis

+## Justification

+I started by creating a development environment with the help of a composer-based core.
+For the creation of the plugin, I generated a JSON with dummy data to simulate the employees of the company.
+Within the editor logic I created a block selector to display all the names of the employees, so that the user can select which one to display.
+Finally, for creating the modal I have used bootstrap 5 because it is a robust framework and allows to quickly create responsive elements.

 ## Demo
 <img src="assets/images/capture.png">
 <img src="assets/images/capture_2.png">